A survey of group actions on 4-manifolds: Non-simply connected -manifolds

 As a counterpoint we propose the following: \begin{problem} Find a smooth, \underline{simply connected,} closed $4$-manifold with no nontrivial smooth symmetries. \end{problem}

-This, of course, would be a project for gauge theory.
+This, of course, could be a project for gauge theory.
 Work of Edmonds \cite{Edmonds1987} shows that there are no such examples for topological $4$-manifolds: Every simply connected $4$-manifold admits nontrivial topological, locally linear periodic maps.
-In higher dimensions it remains an important problem, pursued in recent years most notably by V. Puppe \cite{Puppe2007}.
+In higher dimensions it remains an important problem, pursued most notably by V.~ Puppe \cite{Puppe2007}.